 Contributed by Jean Y.

 Feed the hungry.
 Many families do not have, nor can they afford to buy, the food needed to put together a holiday meal.
 You can donate canned and non-perishable foods to a food bank or local shelter.
 Monetary donations can be given to Feeding America, a nationwide network of food banks.
-During this time, your donation will be matched by Ameriprise Financial, enabling that even more families can be fed.

 Help the homeless.
 People who are homeless obviously do not have a way to celebrate the holidays.
 You can donate food, clothing and socks to your local homeless shelter.
 If you prefer to give money, the National Coalition for Homeless Veterans helps feed the homeless and works towards changing policies to end homelessness.